Ask Leyla: Which matters more—the amount or type of calories you consume?

 Q: What difference does it make if I’m on a low-fat or low-carb diet for weight loss?
 Isn’t it all about the calories?
 Don’t I have to burn more calories than I take in?

 A: It does make a difference what type of diet you’re on.
-We’ve known for some time that low-calorie diets, which are typically low in fat, don’t work as well as a low-carb diet.
-The calories in, calories out mantra of nutrition is medieval at this point.
+We’ve known for some time that low-calorie diets, which are typically low in fat, don’t work as well as low-carb diets.
+The calories in calories outmantra in my profession is practically medieval at this point.

 Fact: The type of calorie consumed determines its metabolic fate.